Custom gate implementations#

 on the unique values of the call arguments, and in many cases, one does not want to reimplement this caching in their own

-and then they can utilize the default caching of TimeBoxes from the base class.
+so they can utilize the caching of TimeBoxes from the base class.

 When writing a GateImplementation, a developer should consider what parts of the logic should go to the class init and